github/docs/content/apps/github-marketplace/using-the-github-marketplace-api-in-your-app/testing-your-app.md

 Once you have a development app with a draft listing, you can use it to test changes you make to your app while integrating with the {% data variables.product.prodname_marketplace %} API and webhooks.

-{% warning %}
+> [!WARNING]

-Do not make test purchases with an app that is live in {% data variables.product.prodname_marketplace %}.
+> Do not make test purchases with an app that is live in {% data variables.product.prodname_marketplace %}.

-{% endwarning %}

 ### Simulating Marketplace purchase events